nojronatron/java-code-challenges/docs/readme-trees.md

 - Utilize a helper method (or public method) to return the contents of the storage array, perhaps as a toString-like function.

 Attempting to pass values around within a call-stack of recursive methods can be difficult.
 Think *outside the method* to solve the problem!

+### Interfaces

+I experimented with using interfaces to constrain generic classes.
+While I was able to utilize the interfaces, in the end they did not help with "generisizing" the classes as I needed.

 ## Resources and Acknowledgements